cezbastos/RD-Project/README.md

 ## Specification

+### project01

-project01: The file app/assets/javascripts/application.js contains a block of code responsible for monitor the user activity on the page.
+The file app/assets/javascripts/application.js contains a block of code responsible for monitor the user activity on the page.
 It can be ported to any other website.

+### tracker_view

-tracker_view: This project contains a simple index page which shows the user activity received.
+This project contains a simple index page which shows the user activity received.

 In order to listen to the user activity from other sites, a rake task was created: tracker:tcp_server_task.